yorkrobotlab/ardebug/README.md

 The second main feature of the software is taking this data and displaying it to the user in a nubmer of forms.
 This includes the augmented video view of the robots, which can be overalaid with all of the data mentioned above, as well as robot's names, IDs, position and orientation, and a track of their recent paths.
 Standard textual representations are alos available, including a history of state changes, and infrared sensor data displayed in both graph and numerical form.

+For wireless communication ARDebug supports both WiFi and Bluetooth, as well as a combination of both, which can be useful for non-homogenous swarms.

 ## Interfacing with ARDebug
 In order to maximise performance and minimize latency ARDebug receives data from the robots in a simple string-literal format via UDP packets when using WiFi or a standard Bluetooth connection.
 The data-strings received should follow the standardised format outlined below, where each portion of the data string (referred to as a packet) is separated by a <i>space</i> character: